DSD-PIrates/DSD-PIrates.github.io/project/RA/SRS for Users.md

   **Post Condition**

-  The model of user resetted on his Algorithm database
+  The model of user resetted on his Algorithm database.

-- (17) Case:ShowModelInfo
+- (17) Case: ShowModelInfo

   **Brief Introduction**

-  GUI gets information of model from server.
-Usually, server should get the information from algorithm database.
+  GUI requests to get the information of model.

   **Actors**